 Speaking Engagements/Special Events

-- May 3 2:00 pm - Coffee with Scott and Tino with be held at Pacificia Senior Living for the members of our DementiaWise™ workshops.
+- October 4 2:00 pm - Coffee with Scott and Tino will be held at Pacifica Senior Living for the members of our DementiaWise™ workshops.

-- May 24 3:00 pm - Tino will lead our caregiver training on Alzheimer's and dementia in our Palm Beach Gardens office.
+- October 25 3:00 pm - Tino will lead our caregiver training on Alzheimer's and dementia in our Palm Beach Gardens office.

 Joyful Memories with Tino

 - 1st Tuesday of each month at 10:00 am - FAU Memory & Wellness Center